 - Reside in one of the designated communities (Asbury Park City, Camden City, East Orange City, Irvington Township, Jersey City, Lakewood, Millville City, Newark City, New Brunswick City, Paterson City, Plainfield City, Roselle Borough, Trenton City, Vineland City) at time of high school nomination.

 - Be in the top 5% of your class with at least a 3.0 GPA at the end of junior year of high school.

 - Have lived in NJ for at least the 12 months prior to applying.

 - Be accepted at and enroll in a participating NJ institution.

 If you satisfy these requirements, you're eligible for the scholarship, regardless of your immigration status.

 What institutions are eligible?

-See this list for institutions that qualify for all NJ state grant programs.
+See this list for institutions where enrolled students may qualify for NJ state grant programs.

 I was eligible when I graduated high school, but Dreamers/undocumented students couldn't access state aid then.
 Am i eligible now?